-If you glance to your right while driving west along Interstate 70, you can see the whole town of Idaho Springs – a historic town rich in mining history.
+If you glance to your right while driving west along Interstate 70, you can see the whole town of Idaho Springs – a historic town rich in mining history and home to the Indian Hot Springs.
 It’s a convenient stopover for a nice lunch on your way to the many ski areas along I-70.
 If you have more time, it’s also a great town to visit for a day or even a few days.

 Idaho Springs is the largest town in Clear Creek County with a population of approximately 1,900 people.
 The town is only 30 miles west of Denver and is located in Clear Creek Canyon.
 Local legend states that Idaho Springs derived its name from annual visits to the radium hot springs made by an Indian chief and his tribe.
 They journeyed there each year from Idaho to bathe in the magic healing waters.

 The town was founded in 1859 by prospectors during the early days of the Colorado Gold Rush.
 It was the first substantial gold discovery in Colorado.
 Prospector George Jackson was drawn to the area by clouds of steam rising from nearby hot springs.
 The town was at the center of the region’s mining district throughout the 19th century and later evolved into a tourist center during the 20th century.
 Visitors can tour the Argo Gold Mine and Mill in town or the Phoenix Gold Mine (a working mine) not far from town.

 The historical downtown area has buildings that were built between 1880 and 1910, many of which have been preserved and are listed on the National Register of Historic Places.
 One of the town’s claims to fame is the filming of two movies: the 1969 Robert Redford movie, Downhill Racer, and a 2008 comedy film, The Overbrook Brothers.